jphenri/jphenri.com/index.md

 Welcome to JPHENRI.COM!
-I'm JP and this is my personal website where I showcase various personal IT projects I'm working on.
+I'm JP and this is my website where I showcase various personal IT projects I'm working on.
 Below you’ll find details on some of the key projects.

 ## About Me
-I'm an experienced IT professional and project lead with a good background in systems management.
+I'm an IT professional and project lead with a good background in systems management.
 Over the years, I’ve taken the helm of numerous projects, coordinating the deployment and management of complete computer fleets across Canada.

-Outside of project management and technical execution, I’m passionate about staying ahead of the curve with the latest in AI, cybersecurity and Linux advancements.
-Whether managing deployments or optimizing IT infrastructures, my goal is always to leverage technology in a way that drives success and innovation.
+I’m passionate about staying ahead of the curve with the latest in AI, cybersecurity and Linux advancements.
+My goal is to continually learn in my field

 ## Projects